mysensors/NodeManager/README.md

     void setReportIntervalSeconds(int value);
     // [30] if set and when the board is battery powered, sleep() is always called instead of wait() (default: true) void setSleepOrWait(bool value);
+    // [31] set which pin is connected to RST of the board to reboot the board when requested.
+If not set the software reboot is used instead (default: -1) void setRebootPin(int value);
     // sleep if the node is a battery powered or wait if it is not for the given number of milliseconds void sleepOrWait(long value);
 ~~~